-Notice and write down some of the good and positive things people say about you and any time someone says ”thank you” to you.
-What did they thank you for?
-Write down the things that you are good at or capable of doing.
-They can be small things, that’s okay.
-Maybe things like “I make great banana bread”, “I’m good at crossword puzzles” or “I’m good at keeping confidences”.
+Notice and write some good and positive things people say about you.
+Any time someone says “thank you” to you, ask yourself, “what did they thank me for?”
+Write the things you are good at or capable of doing.
+They can be minor things, that’s okay.
+Maybe things like “I make great banana bread,” “I’m good at crossword puzzles,” or “I’m good at keeping confidences,”

 Make a list of these, too, and put it somewhere you will see it regularly.
 It will help remind you of your positive qualities.